alecchendev/runner-game/README.md

 what I've learned to start getting into using rust and webassembly.
-I find games to be some of the most fun and rewarding types of projects, and because this is for my learning only, I figure it'd be perfect.
+I find games to be some of the most fun and rewarding types of projects, and because this is for my learning only, I figure it'd be a great time.

 ### Progress
 - Started learning about WebGL